Zenith-Team/Tachyon/DOCS.md

 - [Compilation Caches](#compilation-caches)

 ### Environment Variables
+**Note:** *All environment variables are optional and have less priority than their equivalent flags.*
-Instead of passing the `--ghs` option to the `compile` command every time, Tachyon supports the `GHS_ROOT` environment variable to permanently store the path to GHS.
-(Optional)
+- `GHS_ROOT`: Instead of passing the `--ghs` option to the `compile` command every time, Tachyon supports this environment variable to permanently store the path to GHS.
+- `CEMU_ROOT`: Instead of passing the `--cemu` option to the `launch` command every time, Tachyon supports this environment variable to permanently store the path to Cemu.
+- `TACHYON_DEFAULT_GAME_ROOT`: Instead of passing the `--game` option to the `launch` command every time, Tachyon supports this environment variable to permanently store the path to a default game folder.

 ### Project Folder Structure
 All Tachyon-based projects must use the following minimal folder structure: